houssin-99/signalsv2/signals-transition-course.md

 # Introduction to signals

 Hey there, future signal masters! 😎 you've probably wrestled with plain old arrays and wondered why your app doesn't update magically.
 We always needed to call a `loadItems()`method after changing thingies!
-Enter Angular signals – the reactive superheroes that make your UI dance without the drama.
+(OG JS) Enter Angular signals – the reactive superheroes that make your UI dance without the drama.
 Let's transition from boring arrays to shiny signals in our todo app.
 Buckle up minions! 🚀

 ## What are signals?